Adult Neurology Residency Training Program Current Residents

 I attended the University of Minnesota where I majored in neuroscience and stayed on to complete medical school.
-I decided to pursue a neurology residency in the middle of my third year of med school.
-I chose UVA for residency for many reasons, the major ones being because of its strong dedication to resident education, the support that the neurology department provides to its entire staff, and the warm weather, in contrast to the frigid temperatures in Minnesota.
-The most important reason I was drawn to UVA was because every attending and resident encountered during the interview process and afterwards has been very friendly, supportive, and always willing to help.
-Charlottesville is a great place to live: lots of sun and beautiful mountain views and the charm of a smaller city without the hassle, and DC and Richmond not too far away if you are craving an urban feel.
-I am currently in my first year of residency and excited to learn as much medicine as I can in one year.
-I am interested in completing a fellowship in stroke and critical care but have not limited my interests yet.
+I decided to pursue a neurology residency during my third year of med school.
+I chose UVA for residency for many reasons, mainly because of its strong dedication to resident education, the support that the neurology department provides to its entire staff, and the warm weather, in contrast to the frigid temperatures in Minnesota.
+The most important reason I was drawn to UVA was because every attending and resident I encountered during the interview process and afterwards was very friendly, supportive, and always willing to help.
+Charlottesville is a great place to live: lots of sun and beautiful mountain views and the charm of a smaller city without the hassle.
+I am currently in my second year of residency and excited for my first year of neurology.

 I grew up in Annapolis, Maryland, and went to undergrad in Santa Fe, New Mexico at St. John's College where I studied the great books of western literature.
 During college, I began doing neuroscience research in neonatal epilepsy at Georgetown during my summers.

 When I came back to the east coast for my post-bac program, I continued research in neonatal epilepsy, specifically investigating the effects of potassium channel opener therapy at Penn/CHOP.
 I went to medical school at the University of Maryland where I continued participating in neuroscience researching the effects of calcium channel blocker therapy in central pain syndrome.